sharif-22/desire-vault/README.md

 ## Features

-- Create, view, update, and delete watchlists of desired products
+- Create, view and delete watchlists of desired products
 - Collaborate with others by sharing watchlists and making updates in real-time
 - Mark products as purchased and keep track of their status
 - User-friendly interface with responsive design for seamless usability on various devices